Updated: July 2018

 NOTE: You might be thinking, but I don’t wear heels!
 Look closely, many shoes, including hiking boots and many athletic shoes have a slight heel.

-And don’t get me started on logging boots like these from Danner or Georgia Boot.
-I know these are essentially a badge of bad-ass-bro honor, a symbol of rugged manliness, but having worn both types of shoe, I can tell you that my feet and body are much happier with light, minimal shoes.
+And don’t get me started on logging boots like those from Danner or Georgia Boot.
+I know they are essentially a badge of bad-ass-bro honor, a symbol of rugged manliness, but having worn both types of shoe, I can tell you that my feet and body are much happier with light, minimal shoes.

 Can you actually work in them?